lucholeves/blockchain-playroom/README.md

-# My python project template
+# My Blockchain with Python

+I'm using this [article](https://medium.com/crypto-currently/lets-build-the-tiniest-blockchain-e70965a248b) for guide.

 ## Dependency Management: